 Skip to main content

-Call history is preserved even if the Voice Agent is later disabled or its phone number is released.
-Disabling the agent stops new calls; it does not erase the audit trail.
+Call history is preserved even if the voice agent is later disabled or its phone number is released.
+Disabling stops new calls; it does not erase the audit trail.

 Open an MSP’s detail page and click the Voice tab.
 Then: